SravyaPatruni4/SAP-RAP-Python-Analytics/README.md

-# 🚀 SAP S-Predict: Supply Chain Risk Analytics
+# 🚀 SAP S-Predict: Sales Delivery Delay Analysis

 ### 📌 Project Overview
 **S-Predict** is an end-to-end analytical solution designed to identify risks in the supply chain.
 It bridges the gap between **SAP S/4HANA (Backend)** and **Python/Power BI** to provide real-time visibility into order delays and revenue at risk.